What is depression?

 Behaviour therapy helps patients increase pleasant activities and overcome avoidance and withdrawal through efforts to become more engaged in the world.

-Interpersonal therapy is another treatment for depression, based on the idea that interpersonal stresses and dysfunctional patterns are the major problems experienced in depression.
+Interpersonal therapy is another treatment for depression, based on the idea that interpersonal stresses and dysfunctional relationship patterns are the major problems experienced in depression.

-Interpersonal therapy teaches the individual to become aware of interpersonal patterns and to improve these through a series of interventions.
+Interpersonal therapy teaches the individual to become aware of interpersonal patterns and to improve these patterns through a series of interventions.
 Interpersonal therapy has a success rate that is comparable to behaviour therapy and cognitive therapy.

 Short-term psychodynamic therapy is a treatment which focuses on the identification of core conflictual themes in the way a person thinks about themselves or their interpersonal relations, some of which may be unconscious.

 Self-control therapy and Problem-solving therapy are treatments which combine some elements of cognitive and behaviour therapy for depression and teach better self-control and problem-solving behaviours in problem situations.
-A regular routine of moderate aerobic exercise has also demonstrated reductions in depression.

 Psychological treatments are effective and safe alternatives to drug therapy for depression when provided by a qualified professional psychologist.

 Although the evidence is somewhat inconsistent at present, it does not appear that combining drug and psychological treatments significantly enhances the success of either of these treatments alone.
+However, some of the drug therapies may be effectively combined with psychological treatments which provide for longer term change.
+Further research on the costs and benefits of combined treatments is needed.

 In summary, depression is a disabling and potentially chronic disorder.
-There are a number of successful treatments, which include psychosocial and biological treatments.
+There are a number of successful treatments, which include psychological and biological treatments.
 Unfortunately, there is no clear way to know in advance to which treatment any one person with depression will respond.

 Where do I go for more information?